 Windsor is very proud of our caboose that sits at the Katy Trail Head in Windsor and we love to share the story of how we came by that caboose.
-The following is an excerpt from an article written by Penny Warner, reporter for the Windsor Review, published after the caboose was repainted by our sister squadron from Whiteman Air Force Base.
+The following is an excerpt from an article written for the Windsor Review, published after the caboose was repainted by our sister squadron from Whiteman Air Force Base.

 Photo Courtesy of Moonlight 10 Photography